tradle/why-hypercore/FAQ.md

 - establish a [Video chat session over WebRTC](https://twitter.com/pfrazee/status/1248744869419458561), which otherwise needs a [STUN server](https://www.callstats.io/blog/2017/10/26/webrtc-product-turn-server).
 Peersockets module adds convenience and efficiency for [talking to peers on a swarm topic](https://github.com/andrewosh/peersockets).

 - connect to peers sitting behind home routers, which otherwise can't connect to each other.
 (Hyperswarm's here is so called NAT hole punching).
 Keep in mind this does not work on mobiles (and behind some corporate firewalls), and requires a proxy (e.g. This post says [30% of P2P connections need TURN proxy](https://www.callstats.io/blog/2017/10/26/webrtc-product-turn-server)).
-Our idea is to use not a public server, but a Personal Cloud as such a proxy, to avoid loss of privacy.
+What if to avoid the loss of privacy, we could use not a public server, but a **personal** cloud peer as such a proxy?

 - DNS replacement.
 E.g. a client app needs to find a server and wants to avoid a centralized DNS, or just avoid a reliance on yet another service, if DHT is already used anyway.
 Same when Router / balancer needs to find a particular server.
 See one possible design for [DHT as a decentralized DNS in 2 round-trips](https://github.com/hallettj/my-dns/blob/942370cb2052f0d020564b64710e30ddc92ee5ef/uunet.markdown).